claudiok/icetray-dataclasses/resources/docs/index.rst

 =========================
 Dataclasses are the common classes used to describe objects in IceCube/Icetray.
 These classes are the objects exchanged by I3Modules.

+This project is maintained by Alex Olivas <olivas@icecube.wisc.edu> and Don La Dieu <dladieu@icecube.wisc.edu>.

 Dataclasses still needs more docs.

 Table of Contents: